 Unsurprisingly, an alien seeking admission by way of an L-1 visa must have a valid passport with an L visa stamp.
 The alien should carry with him or her the approval notice of the L-1 petition, a copy of the petition, and a supporting letter.

-If the immigration officer decides to admit the visa holder, the officer will place a stamp in the passport noting the admission and the period of authorized stay.
-The immigration officer will also annotate Form I-94, or an Arrival and Departure Record.
-This form is issued to every foreign national entering the United States and contains information about the alien’s legal authorized stay in the country and type of the authorized stay.
-For more information on the I-94 has been issued, the L visa holder obtains L Status in the United States for the authorized period.
+If the immigration officer who greets an alien decides to admit the L-1 holder, the officer will place a stamp in the alien’s passport, which notes the alien’s admission and period of authorized stay.
+The immigration officer will review the alien’s Form I-94, which electronically records the L-1 holder’s arrival.
+(A Form I-94 is issued to every foreign national entering the U.S. and contains information about the alien’s legal authorized stay as well as the type of the authorized stay.)
+After the I-94 has been issued and reviewed at a port of entry, the L-1 holder obtains L status in the United States for the authorized period.

 In order to maintain valid L status during their stay in the United States, in addition to complying with federal and state laws, L-1 holders cannot engage in unlawful employment.
 Simply put, this means that L-1 beneficiaries must work for the employer that petitioned for L status on their behalf and in the capacity specified in the petition.
 For L-1A holders, said capacity is the associated managerial or executive position, and for L-1B holders, this refers to the associated “specialized knowledge” position.
 L visa holders are prohibited from working for another employer.